Navigating Taboo Conversation Topics at Work

 February 27, 2023

-In this first episode of the season, Rich speaks with Diversity Engagement Specialist, speaker, humorist, and author Karith Foster about how to handle taboo topics and difficult conversations at work such as diversity, inclusion, unconscious biases, and more.
+In this first episode of the season, Rich speaks with Diversity Engagement Specialist, speaker, humorist, and author Karith Foster about how to handle difficult conversations and taboo topics in the workplace such as diversity, inclusion, unconscious biases, and more.

-Listen to gain valuable insight and strategies for tackling this issue from the communication expert herself and have a few laughs along the way.
+Listen to gain valuable insight and strategies for discussing topics that are taboo from the communication expert herself and have a few laughs along the way.

 About Karith Foster: